London’s Basement Planning Regulations, Recent Changes

 of applications first time round is beyond a normal Architect/Surveyor’s practice.
 This is where specialist consultants

 such as OLBC come into the picture.
-And indeed many Architectural practices are now making use of specialist services to
+And indeed many Architectural practices are now making use of specialist services, such as those that OLBC offer, to

 obtain these consents.

-policy.
-Specialists such as OLBC are strongly advising clients to act as the costs of applying for planning permission under such a
+Specialists such as OLBC are strongly advising clients to act and apply for consents in some boroughs that are contemplating changes.